roguesherlock/blog-2020/src/pages/mental-models/index.md

 #### Hindsight Bias
 We tend to connect dots backwards and form a narrative stating that we knew it all along.
-But we tend to forget that we simply didn't have the information available to us in that moment.
+But we tend to forget that we simply didn't have the information available to us at that moment.
 It's nearly impossible to turn back the clock mentally.

 <br/>